 Being a school offering two year programs, prospective students should consider the multi year outlay when budgeting the cost for two years at Pittsburgh Institute of Aeronautics.

-At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at Pittsburgh Institute of Aeronautics is $59,326 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at PIA is $61,766 for students graduating in normal time.
 This methodology for estimating the 2 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $22,320 in-state net price as the basis.
 Applying this cost over 2 would estimate the cost of a degree at $44,640**

-The secondry consideration after understanding the cost of college is figuring out how to finance it.
-Some students are fortunate enough to have some form of family financial assitance, but student loans end up financing a singificant portion of higher education in the U.S. 72% of Pittsburgh Institute of Aeronautics students receive U.S. Federal Student Loans with an average Federal Loan aid amount of $7,561.
+The second consideration after understanding the cost of college is determining how to finance it.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 70% of Pittsburgh Institute of Aeronautics students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $7,260.

 How much are student loan payments for Pittsburgh Institute of Aeronautics?
-Obviously this varies based on a number of factors - offsetting finacial aid you receieve, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
+Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.

 Student loans are not free money and must be repaid.
 You cannot dismiss student loans by via bankruptcy.